 Sexual assault is the most common violent crime committed on college campuses in the United States.
-It is often linked with dating/domestic violence and stalking.
-The highest rates of domestic violence are associated with college age women and the majority of stalking victims are aged 18-29.
+It is sometimes linked with dating/domestic violence and stalking.
+The highest rates of domestic violence are associated with college age women and the majority of stalking victims are 18-29 years of age.
 It is estimated that male students comprise about 10% of collegiate sexual assault victims.
 Nationally, about 400,000 men are stalked each year, and in 2005 almost 80,000 men were abused by a current or former intimate partner.
-Some student, female and male, are survivors of childhood abuse and rape.
+Some students, regardless of sex and gender are survivors of childhood abuse and rape.